 If yes, then add the body of the email in a new row to a specific Google Sheet and then stop the journey.

 If the subject does not contain the keywords Product Issue, the next steps of the Journey will come into play.

 Check if the subject of the email contains the keywords Product Review.

 If yes, then send an email via Gmail to the reviewer.

-In this way, you can create a journey with as many actions you like.
+In this way, you can create a journey with as many actions as you like.

-Once the desired condition has been met, there is no need for the system to check for the rest of the conditions present in the Journey.
-Hence, the Stop Journey action ensures that the journey is stopped after the desired condition is met and its corresponding action is executed.
-This prevents the system from unnecessarily checking all the other conditions in the Journey.
+Once the desired condition has been met, there is no need for the system to check for the rest of the conditions present in the journey.
+Hence, the Stop Journey action ensures that the journey is stopped after the desired condition is met and its corresponding action is not executed.
+This prevents the system from unnecessarily checking all the other conditions present in the journey.

-Then, depending on your business requirement, you can include the Stop Journey action until only where your journey should execute the actions to avoid unnecessary execution and to build an optimum and effective journey.
+Thus, depending on your business requirement, you can include the Stop Journey action until only where your journey should execute the actions to avoid unnecessary execution and to build an optimum and effective journey.